drzoidberg/frontend-playground-react/README.md

 ### ReadingProgress
 A simple horizontal progress that indicates the position of the current viewport, with CSS styles applied

+### BasicFullPageAnimation [🚧 WIP]
+A simple example of a SPA using the barba.js library and gsap

 ### FluidImageContainer [🚧 WIP]
 A a tiny gallery using class-based components and some css effects applied.